-Figure 4.
+Figure 5.
 Galaxy biplots for different environmental variables for regular (left column) and structure-corrected (right column) associations.

-Top candidate SNPs from the 4 groups are highlighted against the genome-wide background.
-The internal color of each point corresponds to the contig that SNP is located within (as shown on the x-axis in Figure 1G), while the outline color of each point corresponds to the multivariate environment that SNP clusters with.
+Top candidate SNPs are highlighted against the genome-wide background.
+The internal color of each point corresponds to its environmental response module (as shown in Figure 2 C-F).
 Top row: mean annual temperature (MAT) vs. mean annual precipitation (MAP), middle row: MAT and Elevation, bottom row: MAT and latitude (LAT).

-Figure 5.
-Pie charts represent the frequency of a derived allele across the landscape, overlain on top of an environment that the SNP shows significant associations with.
+Figure 6.
+Pie charts representing the frequency of derived candidate alleles across the landscape.

+Allele frequency pie charts are overlain on top of an environment that the SNP shows significant associations with.
 The mean environment for each population is shown by the color of the outline around the pie chart.
 A) Allele frequency pattern for a SNP from contig 1 in the Multi cluster from Figure 1.
 The derived allele had negative associations with temperature but positive associations with latitude.
 B) Allele frequency pattern for a SNP from contig 8 in the Aridity cluster.
 The derived allele had negative associations with annual:heat moisture index (and other measures of aridity) and positive associations with latitude.
 SNPs were chosen as those with the highest degree in their submodule.

+Figure 7.
+Co-association modules mapped to co-expression clusters determined by climate treatments.

+Contig ID, color, and order shown on the bottom correspond to co-association modules plotted in Figure 2.
+Co-expression clusters from [55] are shown at the top.

-Figure 6.
-Comparison of co-association networks resulting from simulated data for 3 de- mographies: A) isolation by distance (IBD), B) range expansion from a single refuge, and C) range expansion from two refugia.
+Figure 8.
+Comparison of co-association networks resulting from simulated data for 3 de- mographies.

+A) Isolation by distance (IBD), B) range expansion from a single refuge, and C) range expansion from two refugia.
 All SNPs were simulated unlinked and 1% of SNPs were simulated under selection to an unmeasured weak latitudinal cline.
 Boxplots of degree of connectedness of a SNP as a function of its strength of selection, across all replicate simulations (top row).
 Examples of networks formed by datasets that were neutral-only (middle row) or neutral+selected (bottom row) outlier loci.

 Supplementary Tables

 Table S1.
-Results from GO analysis for all top candidates and for each cluster.
+Results from GO analysis for all top candidate genes and for each group.

 The top 5 processes are shown for each category.
-P represents the P-value from parent-child Fisher test, while "fdr" represents significance after correction for false discovery rate.
+“P” represents the P-value from parent-child Fisher test, while "fdr" represents significance after correction for false discovery rate.

 Table S2.
-Top candidate exome contigs and their annotations.
+Top candidate genes and their annotations.

-For each contig the following information is indicated: the number of outlier SNPs in each cluster (“Multi”, “Aridity”, “Freezing”, or “Geography”), the color used for plotting (“col”), the cluster the contig is assigned to according to the majority of outlier SNPs (“cluster”), whether or not its homolog shows convergent signals of adaptation with spruce (“is.covergent”), TAIR ID (“tair”), and putative gene function (“Annotations”).
+For each gene the following information is indicated: the environmental response module ID (“group_subMod”), the number of outlier SNPs in each of the four major groups (“Multi”, “Aridity”, “Freezing”, or “Geography”), the Gene ID used in the main paper (“NewContigIDMod”), the color used for plotting (“module_col”), whether or not its homolog shows convergent signals of adaptation with spruce (“is.covergent”), TAIR ID (“tair”), putative gene function (“Annotations”), whether or not the gene was differentially expressed (“diffExp”), and the co-expression cluster (“coexCluster”).